 Fender Custom Shop Eric Clapton Signature Stratocaster NOS

-Built to the legendary guitarist's personal specifications, this signature model will take you to the Crossroads and back.
+Built to the legendary guitarist's personal specifications, the Eric Clapton Signature Stratocaster will take you to the Crossroads and back.
 And speaking of Crossroads, you can read more about some of the very special guitars created for the 2023 Crossroads Festival, like the very limited run (25 worldwide) of Blu Scozia Eric Clapton Stratocaster guitars by EC's preferred Fender Custom Shop Master Builder, Todd Krause.
 The Blu Scozia, Fender Custom Shop Eric Clapton NOS and Fender limited-edition Eric Clapton CRASH Stratocaster also come with the guitarist’s “secret weapon”—a 25dB mid-boost control.
 If you want to take things even further, consider one of Clapton’s signature Stratocasters and a Fender ’57 Custom Champ tweed amp—which he famously used while recording Layla and Other Assorted Love Songs in 1970.

 Pictured: Fender Eric Clapton NOS Signature Stratocaster in Black